Updated November 17, 2023

 Dinner Tue – Sat 5pm – 10pm

-Just steps away from the center of the Pike Place Market is an authentic local Italian gem.
+Just steps away from the center of the Pike Place Market is a local gem and a great place to eat Italian food in Seattle.
 As the name of the restaurant suggests, look for a pink door as you walk down Post Alley.
 Once inside you’ll find the restaurant illuminated in a somewhat whimsical pink décor.
 There is live jazz music in most evenings.
 The place is upscale and prices are moderately high.

 The menu offers classic Italian pasta dishes such as lasagna, spaghetti with meatballs, and pappardelle with ragu Bolognese.
 Since you are right at the Seattle waterfront, expect a large selection of fresh seafood as well.
 Clams and mussels are always the locals’ favorites.
 You may also like to try their linguini with clams in a white wine sauce.